SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Type Safety and Type Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Swift is a :newTerm:`type-safe` language.
+Swift is a :newTerm:`type safe` language.
 This means that it encourages you to be clear about the types of values and objects your code can work with.
-If some part of your code expects a string, for example,
+If some part of your code expects a string,
 type safety means that you can't accidentally pass it an integer by mistake.

 Because Swift is type safe,
-it is able to perform :newTerm:`type checks` when compiling your code.
+it performs :newTerm:`type checks` when compiling your code.
 Any mismatched types are flagged as errors so that you can fix them.

-Type-checking helps to avoid accidental errors when working with different types of value.
+Type-checking helps to avoid accidental errors when you're working with different types of values.
 However, this doesn't mean that you have to define the type of
 every constant and variable that you declare.
 If you don't specify the type of value you need,